 What is the Minimum Withdrawal ATM?

 Just because an ATM offers small bills, it doesn’t mean that you can walk in and only withdraw $1, $5, or $10.
-Some banks set ATM withdrawal limits depending on the type of checking or savings account and your banking history.
+Some banks set ATM withdrawal limits depending on the type of checking or savings account you have with them, and they also consider your banking history.

 You may have to inquire the bank about your minimum ATM withdrawal limit.
 If you are in a situation where you can’t withdraw the exact change you need, consider contacting your bank’s customer service department or inquire from a teller inside the bank.

 Which ATM Lets you Withdraw the Most Money?

 Banks set maximum withdrawal limits to protect their customers and themselves from different types of ATM fraud.
 Maximum withdrawal limits also help to ensure that ATMs don’t run out of cash.
 This can be beneficial on weekends or holidays when the branch is closed, as the ATM is not refilled with cash over a weekend or holiday.